SeaEval/SeaEval/README.md

 bash evaluate_all_datasets.sh
 ```

-You are expected to get evaluation results stored in folder [log](log/) as similar to [expected_log](expected_log/).
-To display the results, you can run the following command:
+You are expected to get evaluation results stored in folder `log` as similar to [expected_log](expected_log/).
+To display the performance on all datasets, you can run the following command:

 ```
 python gather_results.py
 ```

+To add your own model: adapt `model.py` accordingly.

 ## References